-&lt;sup>28 For example, if annual spectrum user fees were to be imposed on Federal entities, this revenue also could be recycled back to these same agencies as an incentive to improve the efficiency of their use of the spectrum resource and/or to open more capacity to the private sector.
-However, this would entail a net cost to the Treasury.
+&lt;sup>21 For example, if annual spectrum user fees were to be imposed on federal entities, this revenue could be recycled back to these same agencies as an incentive to improve the efficiency of their use of the spectrum resource and/or to open more capacity to the private sector.

-&lt;sup>29 Such a fee could be assessed on devices capable of operating on frequency bands that in the future are opened for private sector sharing or access as a result of investments financed from the SIF.
+&lt;sup>22 Such a fee could be assessed on devices capable of operating on frequency bands that in the future are opened for private sector sharing or access as a result of investments financed from the SIF.
 For example, the FCC's recent TV White Space order contemplates a modest one-time user fee on unlicensed devices to offset the cost of the private geolocation database service providers that will deliver an online query service to provide users with permissable channels depending on their location.